ioanna-papi/Polyominoes/README.md

 # How to run the code:
     python count_fixed_polyominoes.py [-p] <n>

-In this command, the <n> parameter is the size of the polynomials.
+In this command, the <n> parameter is the size of the polynominoes.
 If the user gives the -p parameter before them, the graph we construct will be printed on the screen.

-The output of the program will be the graph we construct to solve the problem and the number of free polynomials.
+The output of the program will be the graph we construct to solve the problem and the number of free polynomnoes.